 - Dashain is the main festival of Hindus in Nepal in which people receive blessings from their seniors.
-It falls in the beginning of autumn season, October or November generally depending on the Vedic Lunar Calendar.
-Dashain is a family festival which people celebrate in close family circles, so there is not much to see in the streets.
-However, you can expect to visit temples of Durga, a hindu goddess to whom the festival is dedicated, during this period of time.
+It falls at the beginning of the autumn season, October or November generally depending on the Vedic Lunar Calendar.
+Dashain is a family festival in which people celebrate in close family circles, so there is not much to see in the streets.
+However, you can expect to visit temples of Durga, a Hindu goddess to whom the festival is dedicated, during this period of time.

 - Tihar is another major Hindu festival which is celebrated in the fortnight of Dashain.
 In Tihar, crows, dogs, cows, and oxen are worshipped for their roles in human life.
 Newari people (the indigenous of Kathmandu valley) worship themselves as well during Tihar; such worship is called ‘Mha Pooja’, meaning self-worship.
 Tihar is also the festival of brightness.
-You can see the streets and houses decorated with lights, flowers, and colourful paperworks.
-You can definitely witness people singing Deusi-Bhailo in the streets–a typical Nepali folklore.
+You can see the streets and houses decorated with lights, flowers, and colorful paperwork.
+You can definitely witness people singing Deusi-Bhailo in the streets-typical Nepali folklore.
 Also sisters wish for the long life of their brothers on the last day of the five-day-long festival.

 - Chhath is a major festival of Terai (Plains) of Nepal.
-You will not be able to observe this festival in the Hilly and Hmalayan region of Nepal.
-Sun god is worshipped in this festival.
+You will not be able to observe this festival in the Hilly and Himalayan regions of Nepal.
+Sun god is worshipped at this festival.
 This festival is celebrated within a week of Tihar.